 Providing physical activities gives students an opportunity for exercise, and it can help them discover activities they enjoy and may participate in as hobbies for years to come.
 A student may discover they have a passion for soccer, track or another activity they try at school.

 If you’re looking for ways to increase physical activity in schools that don’t take away from the normal school day, you can invite private organizations to host before- or after-school programs at your school that encourage students to stay active.
 Since students should get 60 minutes of activity a day, and time dedicated to physical education classes and recess may be limited, before- and after-school programs can help them achieve this one-hour goal.

 Promote Physical Activity at Your School With Equipment From PlayPower Canada

 Quality play equipment designed with students’ development in mind can make recess more fun and beneficial for students and encourage them to be more active.
 PlayPower Canada understands how important physical activity is for children, and we’re dedicated to providing a range of options and custom solutions so you can create the perfect playground for your students.
-Contact PlayPower Canada today to learn more about how we can help you promote fun and educational physical activity at your school.
+Contact PlayPower Canada today or request a quote to learn more about how we can help you promote fun and educational physical activity at your school.